 It is recommended to post 4 – 5 times a week.
 Yes, you read that right.
 4 to 5 times a week.
 Why?
 Because people don’t spend that much time on LinkedIn and most of them don’t go on the platform every day like Facebook, Twitter or other social media platform.
 This means they will rarely go to the bottom of their feed.

 If you’ve posted on Monday and they log in on Wednesday or Thursday, your post is pretty far in their feed and chances are, they won’t see it.
 You must include LinkedIn as part of your content marketing, it is one of your strongest social platforms.

 But be careful, we want quality over quantity.
 Always.
 So it’s better to post less often but post high-quality content on your LinkedIn profile that will generate engagement rather than posting low-value content every day.

 We often get the question: should we really use hashtags?
 The answer is yes.

-Hashtags increase visibility because members can follow hashtags.
+Hashtags increase visibility because a LinkedIn member can follow hashtags.
 The trick is to be precise and only to use 2 or 3 per posts.
+All hashtags start with a # sign and are followed by a keyword or phrase.
 Posts with only 2 to 3 specific hashtags carry more weight than posts with dozens of very generic hashtags.

 So, do you feel ready to post on LinkedIn?